odudex/krux_binaries/Android/README.md

-The Krux Android app is intended for learning about and experience Krux, signing Bitcoin transactions or messages.
+Krux Android app is intended for learning about Krux and Bitcoin air-gapped transactions.
-Due to the multiple possible vulnerabilities inherent to phones, lack of control of OS and several libraries and hardware peripherals, Krux app should NOT be used to manage wallets containing savings or other important keys.
-For that a dedicated device is recommended.
+Vulnerabilities inherent in Android phones such as the OS, other apps and wireless connectivity make using any phone insecure.
+Krux app should NOT be used to manage savings or important keys and mnemonics.
+For that, a dedicated device is recommended.

 ## Versions
 Krux_23.04_BETA_10_Android_0.12